dchowitz/slire/README.md

 ### Design assumptions

 - Path‑scoped collections (recommended): Model multi‑tenancy/scope hierarchically in the document path, e.g. `organizations/{orgId}/users`.
-Instantiate the repository with the already scoped `collection` and the matching `scope`.
-Queries don’t add scope filters – the path enforces scope.
-Scope checks still protect writes from accidentally crossing scope boundaries.
+Instantiate the repository with the already scoped `collection`.
+Passing a `scope` is optional and is used for write‑time validation only (and to mark scope fields as readonly for updates).
+Reads never add scope filters – the path enforces scope.
+If you use a non‑scoped collection, reads will include any matching documents regardless of scope.
 - Soft delete uses a boolean flag: Documents are created with `_deleted: false`.
 Soft deletes set `_deleted: true`.
 Reads/counts filter by `_deleted == false`.
 - Identity: `id` maps to `doc.id` (string).
 The `idKey`/`mirrorId` options behave as in the Mongo section (id exposed via `idKey`, optionally mirrored in the document).